apschaefer/midea-ac-py/README.md

 Forked from https://github.com/ruben0909/midea-ac-py which is forked from https://github.com/NeoAcheron/midea-ac-py and also using midea directory from https://github.com/Michael0yodi/midea-ac-py.

 Docker create instructions.
-Including this as I remapped using '-v' the /config and custom_components directories.
+Including this as I remapped using '-v' the /config directory (which in turn houses the deps and custom_components).

 docker run \
     --init -d --name="home-assistant" \